Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Workers' Compensation

-The Illinois workers' compensation law requires employers to purchase insurance that covers work-related injuries and occupational diseases regardless of fault; it can also bar an employee from filing a lawsuit against the employer.
-Employers with one or more employees are required to obtain and post notice of workers' compensation insurance (with limited exceptions) (Ch.
-820, Sec.305/1).
-Some type of benefits include:
+The Illinois Workers' Compensation Act requires employers to purchase insurance that covers work-related injuries and occupational diseases regardless of fault; it can also bar an employee from filing a lawsuit against the employer.
+820 ILCS 305/1.2.
+Employers with one or more employees are required to obtain and post notices of workers' compensation insurance (with limited exceptions) (820 ILCS 305/1).
+Some types of benefits include:

-- Temporary total disability: compensate worker totally disabled from work for a temporary period of time (Ch.
-820, Sec.
-305/8(b))
+- Temporary total disability: compensates a worker totally disabled from work for a temporary period of time.
+(820 ILCS 305/8(b));

-- Permanent partial disability: compensate for permanent damage even if employee returns to work (Ch.
-820, Sec.
-305/8.1b)
+- Permanent partial disability: compensates for permanent damage even if the employee returns to work.
+(820 ILCS 305/8.1b);

 Child Labor

-The Illinois Child Labor Law regulates the employment of workers under the age of 16 and prohibits most work by children under the age of 14.
+The Illinois Child Labor Law of 2024 regulates the employment of workers under the age of 16 and prohibits most work by children under the age of 14.
 The Illinois Department of Labor, through its Fair Labor Standards Division, administers and enforces the Child Labor Law.
 Minors who are authorized to work in Illinois are subject to restrictions on when they can work and how many hours they can work.
 The exact restrictions in effect depend on the age of the minor and are designed to ensure that work does not interfere with the minor's schooling.
-820 ILCS 205/3.
+A new Child Labor Law was passed in Illinois in 2024 that largely incorporated the provisions of 820 ILCS 205 and added new provisions that took effect on January 1, 2025.
+820 ILCS 206.

 Gun Laws